What this handout is about

 This list of ideas can help you begin to develop an analysis of the performance and your own reactions to it.

-Two of our other handouts might be useful if you need to do research in the specialized field of performance studies (a branch of communication studies) or want to focus especially closely on poetic or powerful language in a play: these handouts are about communication studies and poetry explications.
+If you need to do research in the specialized field of performance studies (a branch of communication studies) or want to focus especially closely on poetic or powerful language in a play, see our handout on communication studies and handout on poetry explications.
 For additional tips on writing about plays as a form of literature, see our handout on writing about fiction.

 Carter, Paul.
-The Backstage Handbook: An Illustrated Almanac of Technical Information, 3rd Ed.
-Shelter Island, New York: Broadway Press, 1994.
+1994.
+The Backstage Handbook: An Illustrated Almanac of Technical Information, 3rd ed.
+Shelter Island, NY: Broadway Press.